hallerinos/LabClass_QuantumSystems/README.md

 The basics will be studied hands-on on particular assignments under the subject: "The Ising model: spontaneous symmetry breaking, local order parameters, order and disorder in quantum magnets".
 Depending on the progress in the first topic, follow-up assignments may be chosen from one of the following:
-2. The Bose-Hubbard model: superfluids and Mott-insulators (intermediate)
-3. Topological quantum matter: exotic bound modes and non-local order parameters (advanced)
+"The Bose-Hubbard model: superfluids and Mott-insulators (intermediate)", or "Topological quantum matter: exotic bound modes and non-local order parameters (advanced)".

 # Exact Diagonalization
 This technique is a brute-force approach to numerical simulations of condensed matter systems, because it constructs the Hamiltonian operator in a suitable vector space, followed by a straightforward diagonalization in order to access the spectrum.